How Sylvester Stallone Used Circuit Training To Build A Rambo Physique

-Although hugely prominent now, it certainly wasn’t the done thing back in the mid-1980’s.
+Although hugely prominent now, it certainly wasn’t the done thing back in 1985…

-At least, not the way Sly was doing it.
+At least, not the way Sly was doing it…

-And, in doing so, he sculpted one of the best physiques the movie world has ever seen.
+Stallone headed in a different direction with his own training.
+And in doing so, he sculpted one of the best physiques the movie world has seen to date.

 Circuit Training For Fat Loss

 Circuit training adds a new tool to your arsenal of workout principles.

 If you’ve worked with me in the gym before, or perhaps followed one of my online training plans, you’ll know that I’m a huge fan of this type of training!

 The reason being it’s highly effective at improving fitness, burning fat, and even building muscle; what more could we ask for?!

 Sure, you’d build more muscle if you put yourself into a large calorie surplus and followed a bodybuilding routine designed for muscle growth, and you’d improve your fitness to a greater degree if you followed a strict endurance training program designed for, say, a marathon runner.

 But circuit training really comes into its own when the end goal is fat loss.